-Dan made his Edinburgh Fringe debut in 2014 to near sell out audiences across the run and cemented his passions on the industry with C*ckblocked From Outer Space.
-A rich, hilarious exploration of his inner dork, Dan passionately tackled his comedically, wild imaginings on Yetis, Astronauts, secret meetings with conspiracy theorists, Neanderthal erotica, paranormal dating websites, public lice hunters, the 300 years of history which may never have happened, endangered ghosts and the cover up of an intergalactic space war to name a few..
+Dan made his Edinburgh Fringe debut in 2014 to near sell out audiences across the run, and cemented his passions on the industry with C*ckblocked From Outer Space.
+A rich, hilarious exploration of his inner dork, Dan passionately tackled his comedically, wild imaginings on Yetis, Astronauts, secret meetings with conspiracy theorists, Neanderthal erotica, paranormal dating websites, public lice hunters, the 300 years of history which may never have happened, endangered ghosts and the cover up of an intergalactic space war to name a few.
 Audiences were enthralled and the television industry found an exciting new name...read more

 Alongside Blackadder and Qi producer John Lloyd, Dan co-created and produced BBC Radio 4’s highly successful and long running series ‘The Museum of Curiosity’.
 Hosted by Lloyd, the show has starred a rich crop of comedy talent including Bill Bailey, Dave Gorman, Sean Lock, Jimmy Carr, Sarah Millican and Noel fielding as guest hosts.
 The Radio Times review stated “It will make you laugh as much as it will make you think.
 Pornography for the brain!”.

-Dan’s extensive repertoire of behind the scenes credits, include producing Frank Skinner’s new comedy panel show ‘The Rest is History’, heading up Warner Music Entertainment’s comedy arm, executive producing a short Christmas movie entitled ‘A Kitten for Hitler’ with cult director Ken Russell, being a joke collector for Jimmy Carr’s book ‘The Naked Jape’, producing a comedy animation project with Paul McCartney, creating an RDF/Channel Dave pilot starring astronaut Buzz Aldrin, executive producing on ‘Imagine That!’, the internationally bestselling stand-up DVD starring Rhys Darby in which Dan also produced the extras and had a cameo in the show; Sharon Horgan reviewed one of Rhys’ and Dan’s collaborations as “the funniest thing I’ve ever seen”…. the list goes on.
+Dan’s extensive repertoire of behind the scenes credits, include producing Frank Skinner’s new comedy panel show ‘The Rest is History’, heading up Warner Music Entertainment’s comedy arm, executive producing a short Christmas movie entitled ‘A Kitten for Hitler’ with cult director Ken Russell, being a joke collector for Jimmy Carr’s book ‘The Naked Jape’, producing a comedy animation project with Paul McCartney and creating an RDF/Channel Dave pilot starring astronaut Buzz Aldrin.
+He was also involved in executive producing on ‘Imagine That!’, the internationally bestselling stand-up DVD starring Rhys Darby, in which Dan also produced the extras and had a cameo in the show; Sharon Horgan reviewed one of Rhys’ and Dan’s collaborations as “the funniest thing I’ve ever seen”…. the list goes on.